Back to School! Automatic discount on products $10+through Sept 30,2023

 • Can students make pigeon claws?
 Have them try waking their hands at their sides like a pigeon walks with their clawed feet.

-• To deepen the grounding feeling of this pose, ask students to take three deep breaths with you -- filling up from the bellybutton to the neck as they breathe in and emptying all of that out as they breathe out.
+• To deepen the grounding feeling of this Yoga pose, ask students to take three deep breaths with you -- filling up from the bellybutton to the neck as they breathe in and emptying all of that out as they breathe out.

 Alternatives